takp/stock-price-predictor/report.md

 This is the comparison between predicted change rate and actual change rate.

-I noticed that the actual change rate is larger (high volatility) and the predicted one is relatively smaller (low volatility).
-But the remarkable result is that it predicts very well for the big big drop and some of the rising.
+I noticed that the actual change rate is high volatility and the predicted one is relatively low volatility.
+But the remarkable result is that it predicts very well for the big drop and some of the rising.
 Of course it does not work well for some days, but as I see the graph I think the prediction results fit with the actual very well.

+For the reasons why the predicted change rate is relatively low volatility, I would assume it is because the model is trained with metrics MAE (Mean Absolute Error).
+To lessen the error, it is important to predict close to the actual, so it is likely to predict the low volatility because it will result with low error.

+But I believe this does not matter in terms of the usefulness.
+Even the prediction is low volatility, it is still very useful to know the predicted change rate is positive or negative number.

 ### Reflection